Pat Symons

-Judith Patricia 'Pat' Symons (1935-1987), was a female swimmer who competed for England.
+Judith Patricia Symons (1935-1987), was a female swimmer who competed for England.

-Swimming career
+Biography

-She represented England and won a silver medal in the 110 yards backstroke at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Symons represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where she won the silver medal in the 110 yards backstroke event.

 She was a member of the Northumberland Amateur Swimming Club and was England's swimmer of the year in 1954.
 She also won a bronze medal in the 100 metres backstroke at the 1954 European Aquatics Championships and at the ASA National British Championships she won the 110 yards backstroke title in 1954.